64kramsystem/prefosdem-2020-presentation/WIP_fosdem_mysql_8_upgrade.md

 ### Gh-ost currently doesn't work!

+There's a known [showstopper bug](https://github.com/github/gh-ost/issues/687) on the latest Gh-ost release, which prevents operations from succeeding on MySQL 8.

-Use `pt-online-schema-change` (v3.1.0 is broken!) or Facebook's OnlineSchemaChange.
+Use `pt-online-schema-change` v3.0.x (v3.1.0 is broken!) or Facebook's OnlineSchemaChange.

-## Shortcomings in MySQL 8

-### mysqldump not accepting patterns/mysqlpump broken

-OPTIONAL/WRITE: mysqldump not accepting patterns/mysqlpump broken

-EXPLAIN: `--innodb-optimize-keys`

-### FT index administration problems on mysql

-OPTIONAL/STUDY: FT index administration problems on mysql